-The Spooler subsystem and the Batch subsystem were revised at Rev. 21.0.
-Further Spooler modifications are new at Rev. 22.0.
+The Batch and Spooler subsystems were revised at Rev. 21.0.
+The Spooler subsystem was modified at Rev. 22.0.
+Further Batch and Spooler modifications are new at Rev. 23.0.
 This chapter summarizes significant changes for each subsystem.
 The detailed set-up guidelines are in the following documents: